pay-theory/payment-components/README.md

 ## Handle state with callbacks

-Mount to create the credit card field(s) and establish callbacks
+Mount to create the credit card field(s) and establish callbacks:

 ```javascript